DMKM1517/author_disambiguation/docs/ui.md

  2. Send the form asynchronously
 	 - The server inserts the data in the corresponding tables
 	 - It returns the Process ID
- 3. The client emits the event to start processing with the Process ID
+ 3. The client emits the event to start processing the article with the Process ID
  4. The server creates a child process to run Rscript
 	 - It runs the main script `Operational/Process_Web_Article.R`
 	 - It emits the relevant output